SJTU-CGM/GIFE-HGT/README.md

 # GIFE-HGT: a Genome-wide Identifier For Eukaryote Horizontal Gene Transfers
 GIFE-HGT is a systematic and efficient method for genome-wide identification of horizontal gene transfers (HGTs) in eukaryotic genomes.
 GIFE-HGT incorporates an accelerated mode specifically designed for analyzing large genomes, which maintains high accuracy while significantly reducing computational requirements.
 Unlike conventional approaches that are limited to protein-coding regions, our method enables the discovery of novel HGTs in non-coding and regulatory regions.
 By implementing a strategic taxonomic classification system consisting of self-group (SG), closely related group (CRG), and distantly related group (DRG), GIFE-HGT effectively differentiates between ancient and recent HGT events.

+You can also find the introduction on the website (https://cgm.sjtu.edu.cn/GIFE-HGT) .

 ## Installation
 ### Requirements